Guichaguri/crud-query-parser/README.md

 Read more about the [NestJS helper](docs/frameworks/nestjs.md).

-### Express
+### Express helper

-The Express integration has a middleware that automatically parses and memoizes the request.
+The Express helper has a middleware that automatically parses and memoizes the request.

 ```ts
 import { crud } from 'crud-query-parser/helpers/express';